-Solid Gold vs. Gold-Filled vs. Gold Plated
+Solid Gold vs. Gold-Filled vs. Gold Plated ~ What's the difference?

-At LaSirene Designs, we know that with so many terms to describe gold jewelry, it can be confusing to know exactly what you’re buying, the value of your pieces, and how to look after them.
+At LASIRENE DESIGNS, we know that with so many terms to describe gold jewelry, it can be confusing to know exactly what you’re buying, the value of your pieces, and how to look after them.

 So, we wanted to take a moment and explain the difference between solid, filled, and plated gold jewelry.